About Stanton-Weirsdale Elementary School

 Our school’s motto is “For the Love of Learning.”
 The faculty and staff are committed to provide an educational climate, which challenges students to achieve.
 Various programs and projects are in place to assist us in developing skills and attitudes, which will encourage our students to participate in and contribute to a democratic society.
 Our school colors are royal blue and gold.
 Stanton-Weirsdale's mascot is the Tornado.

 The student population consists of 72% Caucasian, 12% Hispanic, 8% African-American, 6% Multi-Racial, 1% American Indian/ Alaska Native, 1% Asian, and 1% Native Hawaiian/Pacific Islander.
 Statistics indicate a low socioeconomic population base with around seventy percent of the students qualifying for free and reduced lunch.
 Therefore, the school participates in a school-wide Title I project.

-The students are provided numerous opportunities to participate in various special programs, which include Chorus, Good News Club, Safety Patrol, Stanton-Weirsdale Day and the annual World's Fair.
+The students are provided numerous opportunities to participate in various special programs, which include Chorus, Good News Club, Safety Patrol, Stanton-Weirsdale Day and the World's Fair (held annually since 1986).